 Hot Composting Bins or Thermal Compost Bins

-Hot compost bins are usually about the size of a wheelie bin and can be stood on a hard surface.
+Hot compost bins, or thermo compost bins are usually about the size of a wheelie bin and can be stood on a hard surface.
 They come with a tight-fitting lid and are designed to compost at a much higher speed (1 to 3 months) and a much higher temperature, compared to normal compost bins, which take around 6 months.
 Compost from a hot compost bin tends to finer in texture.

 Neudorf 775 Thermo Composter 530 L DuoTherm – Hot Composting Bin